manevpe/eng-org-maturity-model/Engineering_Maturity.md

 Level 4 - New tenants can be onboarded fully automatically
 Level 5 - Restrictions can be applied per tenant basis - ex. resource usage

-##### Request Traceability
+##### Microservice Tooling
-Score: 2
+Score: 4
-Max Score: 2
+Max Score: 4
 Description:
-Level 1 - No request traceability
+Level 1 - Not using microservices
+Level 2 - Service Discovery - A centralized service registration and discovery system is available (k8s, Eureka, Consul, etc.)
-Level 2 - Each request is assigned an UID, which is passed along and logged by each services that handles that particular request.
-The UID is passed to the client as well.
+Level 3 - Request Traceability - each request can be traced between microservices, it is assigned an UID, which is passed along and logged by each services that handles that particular request.
+The UID is passed to the FE client as well.
 Engineers can search a centralized logging system for a request UID and get all logs from all services, related to the request

-##### Service Discovery
-Score: 2
-Max Score: 2
-Description:
-Level 1 - Manual process done by hardcoded configuration what is the address of each service
-Level 2 - Centralized service registration and discovery system is avilable
+Level 4 - Microservice Templating - generic microservice templates exists, that can easily be copied to create new microservices, with the required dependencies and setup.
+New microservices can be created with a few clicks using a system like Backstage or Port.

 ##### Feature Flags
 Score: 3